 The Difference Between Grain Bins and Silos

 Is that a bin, or is that a silo?
-What’s the difference between the two structures?
+What’s the difference?

 These two structures are can be commonly mistaken, however, they each serve a different purpose.
 It starts with what they each store.
 Grain bins generally store dry corn and soybeans, which meet domestic or export market demand for feed, food and fuel use.
 Silos traditionally store silage, which is grass or other fodder harvested green and wet, primarily to feed dairy cattle.